 Kalsi Engineering has been performing rotary seal testing since 1979, to better meet the needs of our customers.
-Our newest test fixture is sized for testing 10.50” ID seals used to retain high pressure in rotary control devices (RCD’s).
+In the past, much of the RCD-related testing was performed with small diameter seals.
+Our newest test fixture is sized for testing 10.50” ID seals used to retain high pressure in rotary control devices (RCDs).
 The fixture tests a pair of rotary seals at a time, at pressures up to 3,500 psi.
 The lubricant pressure is supplied between the pair of seals, so that each seal simulates the high pressure rotary seal location of an RCD.
 For ease of assembly, the fixture is based on our stacked housing design, which is shown in handbook chapters D17, E2, E4, E5, and E6.
 The fixture is easily adaptable to testing high pressure hydraulic swivel seals by swapping out inexpensive seal carriers.

 We built this fixture in order to test with a mandrel that approximates the thermal mass of an actual RCD mandrel.
 This will allow us to perform more realistic comparisons of the speed and pressure capabilities of various rotary seal designs.
 Toward this objective, we have purchased tooling to manufacture several different styles of 10.5” RCD seals.